 Student Discount on Membership Dues

 ACS offers special student rates for membership.
-Undergraduates can join for as little as US$26 in 2014 [without a Chemical & Engineering News (C&EN) subscription].
+Undergraduates can join for as little as US$27 in 2016 [without a Chemical & Engineering News (C&EN) subscription].

 Heading to graduate school?
-ACS offers an additional discount of 50% for all graduate students.
+ACS offers a discount of 50% off regular membership dues for all graduate students.

 Public Policy Fellowships